 If it’s not online, then it didn’t happen.
 Jokes aside, tracking runs can help with accountability and let friends know where you are.

 Garmin 245 Music Running Watch

-your wireless headphones, like the upcoming .headphones (pictured above) vibrate the music through the bones in your head so your ears are left open.
-If you want more traditional headphones, wear one earbud of
+AfterShokz Aeropex headphones (pictured above) vibrate the music through the bones in your head so your ears are left open.
+If you want more traditional headphones, wear one earbud of your wireless headphones, like the .

-Weather can change drastically in the winter from a sunny day to freezing at dusk.
-Make sure you have what you need to get through whatever wind or rain is forecast.
+Weather can change drastically, so make sure you have what you need to get through whatever wind or rain is forecast.
 Don’t pull a calf muscle 5 miles from home without a jacket.

 Salomon Reflective Cap

 Hats can be the ultimate protector during bad weather, keeping the rain or sun out of your eyes.
 They can also be the ultimate visibility tool.
-Thelooks like any other running hat during the day but lights up like a floodlight at night.
+The Salomon Reflective Cap looks like any other running hat during the day but lights up like a floodlight at night.
 The soft, absorbent band is comfortable even when you’re sweating.
-The AdvancedSkin Shield fabric breaks the wind when you’re facing less than ideal conditions.
+The AdvancedSkin Shield fabric breaks the wind when you’re facing less-than-ideal conditions.